Procedural fairness in the Department of Education and Communities

 Reviewed: 1 January 2010

-Every day in schools, institutes, districts, state offices and other areas of the Department of Education and Training, people acting on behalf of the Department take decisions which affect the rights, interests or legitimate expectations of individuals.
+Every day in schools, institutes, districts, state offices and other areas of the Department of Education and Communities, people acting on behalf of the Department take decisions which affect the rights, interests or legitimate expectations of individuals.
 All members of the education and training community have a basic right to expect they will receive procedural fairness in their dealings with authority.
 Similarly, it is appropriate that they will act fairly when dealing with others.

 These notes are intended to provide guidance to all departmental representatives and officers exercising statutory power or authority.